 In Lesser Poland, during the first 300 years of its existence, the Corded Ware culture developed among the settlements of the agrarian Baden and Globular Amphora cultures, without mixing[Włodarczak 2001], among a complex regional picture formed during the 4th millennium[Zastawny 2015][Wilk 2016].

-Sampled individuals from Globular Amphora culture in Poland and Ukraine form a tight genetic cluster, showing genetic homogeneity over a large distance, with 25% WHG, which suggests a persistent frontier between east-central and eastern European groups.
-One sample from the Baden culture also clusters closely with previous and posterior Balkan samples from a similar region[Mathieson et al. 2017].
+Sampled individuals from Globular Amphora culture in Poland and Ukraine form a tight genetic cluster, showing genetic homogeneity kept over a large distance, with 25% WHG, which suggests a persistent frontier between east-central and eastern European groups.
+One sample from the Baden culture also clusters closely with previous and posterior Balkan samples from neighbouring regions[Mathieson et al. 2017].

 At the end of the Trypillian culture, herding/hunting trends intensified, and the agricultural system collapsed, with people moving to the steppe zone, as confirmed by the presence of numerous graves to the south[Rassamakin 1999].
-At the same time, Trypillian world absorbed a foreign tradition related to materials of settlement sites of Dnieper steppes, such as the late Sredni Stog culture, like cord impressions and burial rites similar to the later Corded Ware culture, marking also the transformation of decors and changes in their interpretation[Palaguta 2007].
+At the same time, the Trypillian world absorbed a foreign tradition related to materials of settlement sites of the Dnieper steppes – such as the late Sredni Stog culture –, like cord impressions and burial rites similar to the later Corded Ware culture, marking also the transformation of decors and changes in their interpretation[Palaguta 2007].